l-lin/angular-datatables/demo/src/assets/docs/faq.md

+> Deprecation of "Angular way" usage

+This was done to address few issues:

+1. The usage of `*ngFor` and setting AJAX callback's `data` property as empty, we're essentially tricking the library to consider "non-existent" data. (non-existent because AJAX callback is called with empty array and totalRecords* values don't match)

+2. It breaks DT extensions that perform additional data processing like exporting tabular data to a PDF or CSV, etc.

+We have introduced better ways to allow same level of control over rendering your data via [TemplateRef](https://l-lin.github.io/angular-datatables/#/advanced/using-template-ref) and [Pipes](https://l-lin.github.io/angular-datatables/#/advanced/using-pipe)

 > Error encountered resolving symbol values statically.

 Please update your `tsconfig.json` as shown below.
 For more info, check the GitHub issue [here](https://github.com/l-lin/angular-datatables/issues/937)